RafaelCenzano/RafaelCenzano/README.md

 - :bust_in_silhouette: [Upsilon Pi Epsilon](https://www.cs.rpi.edu/~upe/), UPE is the computer science honor society recognizing high-performing students in technology majors.

 ### Past Experiences
+- Software Engineer Intern at [MongoDB](https://github.com/mongodb) Learned Go and React to improve services for customers using the Atlas App Service.
+My primary project was creating a Go micro-service to handle backend X509 certificates for a more secure system utilizing gRPC.
 - :computer: [Amazon SDE Intern](https://amazon.jobs/en/teams/internships-for-students), Returned to Amazon in Summer 2023 on the Alexa Music team.
 I updated multimodal Alexa devices to include background images while playing music and shipped the feature to production.
 - :computer: [Amazon SDE Intern](https://amazon.jobs/en/teams/internships-for-students), I worked on the Alexa Prize Engineering team to build a metrics dashboard.
 I modified and created data pipelines to process data from multiple sources to present in an Amazon Managed Grafana dashboard.
 - :low_brightness: [Photon Commerce](https://www.photoncommerce.com), Software Engineer Intern for 8 months at Photon Commerce a fintech startup working to automate finances and reduce errors that cost billions a year.